- Birth Abroad-Register your child as a U.S. citizen

 BRING ALL YOUR ORIGINAL DOCUMENTS WITH YOU TO YOUR APPLICATION INTERVIEW!

 Bring all the original documents of which you have sent copies with you to your appointment.
 Failing to bring all original documents, will delay your application considerably.
 All original documents will be returned to you by the consular officer after your interview.
+Also bring a self-addressed return envelope.

 Your parent(s) can of course come with you to your appointment.